yoshioterada/k8s-Azure-Container-Service-AKS--on-Azure/README.md

 7.7 LoadBalancer is high cost to expose   the service
 7.8 Please don't access to Node directly by ssh
 7.9 Rollout: Specify "--record" to apply command
+7.10 Use configmap or secret for configure the external service

 ## [8.
 Useful Tool for k8s managing and monitoring](Kubernetes-Workshop8.md)
 8.1 Development & Deploy